Recognizing and Controlling Cicada Killer Wasps in Des Moines, IA

 Often, people are terrified when confronting a certain type of wasp, known as cicada killer wasps, mainly because of their unusually large size and appearance.
 When you hear their name, it can be even more intimidating, but take heart.
 They don’t kill people.
 They’re called cicada killer wasps because they eat cicadas, which can be damaging to young trees, so in a sense, they’re actually beneficial.

-As one the North America’s largest wasps, the size of a cicada killer wasp looks daunting compared to a bumble bee as some of them are as long as 3”, although most adults are about 1 ½ to 1 5/8 “ long.
+As one of North America’s largest wasps, the size of a cicada killer wasp looks daunting compared to a bumblebee as some of them are as long as 3”, although most adults are about 1 ½ to 1 5/8 “ long.
 Usually, the males are smaller than the females.

 They have a black body with yellow or white stripes and a dark red head and thorax, along with brown wings and legs.
 In fact, they have a coloration that looks like that of yellow jackets or other types of wasps or hornets.
 Besides having a distinct color, they make their presence known with their loud buzzing sound, which can frighten people as well as predators.